End-to-End Trainable Multi-Instance Pose Estimation with Transformers: Results

 \subsubsection{Visibility}

-The loss formulation also makes the model learn the visibility of each keypoint together with the location.
-However, the metrics used for the COCO keypoint detection challenge do not take into account predicted visibilities.
-We found that POET accurately predicts the corresponding visibility for each predicted body part (Figure~\ref{fig:vis}).
+In applications, it is often important not only to estimate the location of body parts, but also to ascertain if a particular bodypart is occluded~\cite{mathis2018deeplabcut}.
+However, the metrics used for the COCO keypoint detection challenge do not take visibility into account (i.e. false-alarm predictions are not penalized in Eq.~\ref{eq:oks}).
+Our loss formulation (Eq.~\ref{eq:bipartite}) allows the model to learn the visibility of each keypoint together with its location.
+We found that POET accurately predicts the corresponding visibility for each predicted body part (Figure~\ref{fig:violin_ctr}).